carlbeech/OpenSongViewer/README.md

 # OpenSongViewer
-A windows client for OpenSong written in Python3/Qt5 - for allows you to create/edit/view song files which contain lyrics and chords - use as an electronic songbook - for Windows clients.
+A windows and linux client for OpenSong written in Python3/Qt5 - for allows you to create/edit/view song files which contain lyrics and chords - use as an electronic songbook - for Windows clients.

 # Features: